RGGH/evaluate/README.md

 # Evaluate - An LLM Eval Framework made in Rust

-A lightweight, flexible evaluation framework for testing models with automated judging capabilities.
-(Gemini initially)
+A lightweight, flexible evaluation framework for testing models with automated judging capabilities, supporting both Gemini and Ollama.

 - Sqlite database for saving history
 - Specify LLM provider for LLM and Judge